-The York store has occupied various premises over the years but, since 2001, has been settled at the Raylor Centre, off James Street.
+The York store has occupied various premises over the years, but since 2001 has been settled at Unit 29, The Raylor Centre, off James Street.

-This began with a move from Ousegate to much better and larger premises with plentiful parking on the Bawtry Road Industrial Estate.
+In 2010, the Selby Store expanded and improved its services, by moving from Ousegate to better and larger premises with plentiful parking at Unit 2, Bawtry Road Industrial Estate.
 The new store opened on 29th August 2010, providing a larger range of goods, including new beds and white goods.

 In November 2011, a repairs project was started offering work experience to unemployed people, repairing and up-grading furniture.
 In January 2015, the project took delivery of its third workshop cabin which allows dusty woodwork to be separated from refinishing and from re-upholstery.
 Up to December 2014, the project has already had 143 people complete over 14,000 hours on placement.
 The local Job Centre reports that we provide more work experience places than any other local organisation.
 Many of our participants move on to paid work or further education.

 See “Funding” for details of the support we have received which has helped make these projects possible.